Existence, uniqueness and stability of steady vortex rings of small cross-section: Introduction and main results

 We shall refer to an axi-symmetric non-swirling flow as `\emph{vortex ring}' if there is a toroidal region inside of which $\boldsymbol{\omega}\not = 0$ (the core), and outside of which $\boldsymbol{\omega}= 0$.
 By a \emph{steady vortex ring} we mean a vortex ring that moves vertically at a constant speed forever without changing its shape or size.
 In other words, a steady vortex ring is of the form

 where $\mathbf{v}_\infty=-W\mathbf{e}_z$ is a constant propagation speed.
 Substituting \eqref{1-4} into \eqref{1-3}, we arrive at a stationary equation

-In 1894, Hill \cite{Hil} found an explicit solution of \eqref{1-5} supported in a sphere (Hill's spherical vortex, see, figure \eqref{fig1} (b)).
+In 1894, Hill \cite{Hil} found an explicit solution of \eqref{1-5} supported in a sphere.
 In 1972, Norbury \cite{Nor72} provided a constructive proof for the existence of steady vortex rings with constant $\zeta$ that are close to Hill's vortex but are homeomorphic to a solid torus; and he also presented some numerical results for the existence of a family of steady vortex rings of small cross-section \cite{Nor73}.
 General existence results of steady vortex rings with a given vorticity function was first established by Fraenkel--Berger \cite{BF1} in 1974.
 Following these pioneering works, the existence and abundance of steady vortex rings has been rigorously established; see \cite{AS, AT88, Bad, CWZ, DW2,FT,MGT, Ni, VS, YJ} and the references therein.

 Compared with the results on the existence, rather limited work has been done on the uniqueness of steady vortex rings.
 In 1986, Amick--Fraenkel \cite{AF} proved that Hill's vortex is the unique solution when viewed in a natural weak formulation by the method of moving planes; and they (1988) \cite{AF88} also established local uniqueness for Norbury's nearly spherical vortex.
 However, to the best of our current knowledge, the uniqueness of steady vortex rings of small cross-section is still open.
-The first goal of this paper is to give a answer to this question.
+The first goal of this paper is to give an answer to this question.

-The stability problem for steady flows are classical objects of study in fluid dynamics.
-Very recently, Choi \cite{Choi20} established the orbital stability of Hill's vortex.
-We would like to mention that Hill's vortex is not exactly a steady vortex ring since its vortex core is a ball, not a topological torus.
-It is still not clear whether some stable steady vortex rings exist.
-Recent numerical computations in \cite{Pro} revealed that while ‘thin’ vortex rings remain neutrally stable to axi-symmetric perturbations, they become linearly unstable to such perturbations when they are sufficiently ‘fat’.
+The stability for steady flows is a classical subject of study in fluid dynamics.
+In \cite{GS1,GS2,GS3}, the authors used the Arnol'd's variational principle to study the stability viscous or inviscid vorticies.
+Very recently, Choi \cite{Choi20} established the orbital stability of Hill's spherical vortex.
+We would like to mention that Hill's vortex and vortex ring of small cross-section are two extremal cases of a one-parameter family (see \cite{Nor73}), and it is still not clear whether there exists a class of stable steady vortex ring whose support is on a topological torus (a stable vortex ring in Norbury's class is given in \cite{CQZZ3}).
+Recent numerical computations in \cite{Pro} revealed that while `thin' vortex rings remain neutrally stable to axi-symmetric perturbations, they become linearly unstable to such perturbations when they are sufficiently `fat'.
 By virtue of our local uniqueness result, we will establish orbital stability of a family of steady vortex rings of small cross-section, which is also the second main goal of this paper.